MaterialsBOPET | BOPP | Aluminum | Copper Foil

 What is the difference between aluminum foil tape and metallized film?

-Aluminum foil tape uses solid aluminum foil as the substrate, providing full metallic barrier, dead-fold conformability, and higher conductivity.
-Metallized film uses a very thin vacuum-deposited aluminum layer on a plastic film, offering lighter weight and more flexibility at lower cost, but with reduced conductivity and barrier compared to solid foil.
+Aluminum foil tape uses solid aluminum foil as the substrate — full metallic barrier, dead-fold conformability, and high conductivity.
+Metallized film uses a very thin vacuum-deposited aluminum layer on plastic — much lighter, more flexible, lower cost, but with reduced conductivity and barrier.
+Choose solid foil for hard EMI requirements; metallized for cost-driven barrier packaging or lightweight shielding.

 When is copper foil tape used instead of aluminum?

-Copper foil tape is used when solderability is required, or when the EMI shielding path needs to connect to a soldered ground point.
-Aluminum is not solderable with standard tin-lead or SAC solders, making copper the standard for electronics EMI shielding requiring electrical contact.
+Copper foil tape is used when solderability is required, or when the EMI shielding path needs a soldered ground connection.
+Aluminum cannot be soldered with standard tin-lead or SAC solders, making copper the standard for electronics EMI shielding requiring electrical contact.
+Aluminum remains the choice for non-soldered shielding because it is cheaper and reflects thermal radiation better.

 Can plastic films be supplied with functional coatings?

 Yes.
-BOPET and BOPP films are available with silicone release coatings, anti-static treatments, and adhesion primer coatings to enable downstream converting, lamination, and adhesive coating processes.
+BOPET and BOPP films are available with silicone release coatings, antistatic treatments, primer coatings, and corona treatment to support downstream converting, lamination, adhesive coating, and printing.
+Specifying coating needs at the film selection stage avoids costly secondary processing.

 Material Inquiry